-- •When playing against an aggressive version of the model, there was a significant shift in the subjects' strategy from Win-Stay-Lose-Shift to Tit-For-Tat. - •Subjects became retaliatory when confronted with agents that tended towards risky behavior. - •These results highlight the important interactions between subjects and agents utilizing adaptive behavior.
-Moreover, they reveal neuromodulatory mechanisms that give rise to cooperative and competitive behaviors. - •In previous studies, treatment with ATD has led to an increased number of defections in the Prisoner's Dilemma [12] and more rejections of offers in the Ultimatum Game [13].
-In contrast, we did not observe a decrease of cooperativeness in our subjects due to ATD, but rather the emergence of a significant shift in strategies based on opponent type. - •It may be that iterative interactions with a responsive, adaptive agent outweighed the effects of ATD in our human subjects. - •Our study sheds light on how humans interact with others in conflicting situations and assists in the development of neural agents that can respond more naturally in human-robot interactions.
+•When playing Hawk-Dove against an aggressive version of the model, there was a significant shift in the subjects' strategy from Win-Stay-Lose-Shift to Tit-For-Tat.

+•Subjects became retaliatory when confronted with agents that tended towards risky behavior in the Hawk-Dove game.

+•In previous studies, treatment with ATD has led to an increased number of defections in the Prisoner's Dilemma [14] and more rejections of offers in the Ultimatum Game [15].
+In contrast, we did not observe a decrease of cooperativeness in our subjects due to ATD, but rather the emergence of a significant shift in strategies based on opponent type.

+•It may be that iterative interactions with a responsive, adaptive agent outweighed the effects of ATD in our human subjects.

+•When playing Stag Hunt against an adaptive model, subjects tended to spend more time thinking about their moves and navigating the board before settling on a target.

+•When playing with the adapting agent, many subjects tended to play Stag Hunt with a heavy bias toward either the hare or stag equilibrium.

+•These results highlight the important interactions between subjects and agents utilizing adaptive behavior.
+The Hawk-Dove results reveal neuromodulatory mechanisms that give rise to cooperative and competitive behaviors.
+The Stag Hunt results reveal distinct differences in subjects when comparing responses to an adaptive agent versus a set-strategy.

+•Our study sheds light on how humans interact with others in conflicting situations and assists in the development of neural agents that can respond more naturally in human-robot interactions.